 We’ve compiled the eight most common questions the REIWA

-Information Service received from tenants during 2018 and answered them for
+Information Service received from tenants and answered them for

 Report the leak to the property manager as soon as possible, firstly by verbal communication then it is good to follow it up in writing with an email.